 These include monthly payments, car payments, loans, and more.
 By combining your entire financial history, lenders can better assess what debt you can take on, and will give you a loan accordingly.

-From the beginning, let your loan officer know if you pay child support or alimony, or have wage garnishments.
+From the beginning, be upfront with your loan office.
+Let them know if you pay child support or alimony, or have wage garnishments.
 Be honest about past bankruptcies or foreclosures.
 Your loan officer can assess the situation, but it’s best not to let it become a curveball later.
-Be upfront with your loan officer.
 Odds are, they’ll find this information out during the loan application process anyway.